vyca2017/content/content/tutorials/authentication/react-apollo-digits.md

 ### 2.1 Setting up the data schema

-As before, we want to create a `Post` model which the String fields `imageUrl` and `description`.
+As before, we want to create a `Post` type which the String fields `imageUrl` and `description`.
-In order to do that, please open your [console](https://console.graph.cool) and add a new model called `Post`.
+In order to do that, please open your [console](https://console.graph.cool) and add a new type called `Post`.

 ![](../../images/building-instagram-in-5-minutes-model.gif)